kohana/database/guide/database/results.md

 ## Update & Delete

-[DB::update] and [DB::delete] both return the number of affected rows as an integer
+[DB::update] and [DB::delete] both return the number of affected rows as an integer.

 	$rows_deleted = DB::delete('tools')->where('model', 'like', '3400')->execute();